 Getting jittery about the INTERVIEW?
 It’s quite obvious to feel so, but in reality, there is no need to feel so.
 What matters the most is your confidence.
 Apart from that, if you know what type of questions will be asked in an interview then you are all set to ace it in style!

-In General, interview questions can be divided into three parts:
+In General, interview questions can be divided into three parts.
+Let us go over each of them one by one.

 - Introduce yourself.

-- Tell about your educational qualification and work experience.
+- Tell me about your educational qualification and work experience.

-- Why are you interested in banking job?
+- Why are you interested in a banking job?

 - What makes you the most suitable candidate for this job?